codeuniversity/smag-mvp/README.md

 If this is your first time running this:

-1. Set the schema for graph with `go run db/reset/main.go`
+1. Set the schema for DGraph with `go run db/reset/main.go`
 1. Choose a user_name as a starting point and run `go run cli/main/main.go`

 ## Building docker images